 Single-clicking the harness entry to select it.

-Single-clicking again (or pressing the Enter key) to enter the in-place editing mode.
-Sufficient time between each click should be given to ensure the software does not interpret the two single-clicks as one double-click (which would open the harness entry's properties dialog).
+Single-clicking again (or pressing Enter) to enter the in-place editing mode.
+Sufficient time between each click should be given to ensure the software does not interpret the two single-clicks as one double-click.

-To finish editing in-place text, press the Enter key, or use the mouse to click away from the harness entry.
+To finish editing in-place text, press Enter or use the mouse to click away from the harness entry.

 Multiple harness entries can be moved simultaneously.
-First select all entries to be moved, then click on one entry in the selection, and drag the entire selection.
+To do this, select all entries to be moved then click on one entry in the selection and drag the entire selection.

 The following methods of non-graphical editing are available:

-This method of editing uses the following dialog to modify the properties of a harness entry object.
+This method of editing uses the associated Harness Entry dialog and the Properties panel mode to modify the properties of a harness entry object.

-Placing the cursor over the harness entry object, right-clicking and choosing Properties from the context menu.
+Placing the cursor over the harness entry object line, right-clicking then choosing Properties from the context menu.

 A Harness Entry can be connected directly to a wire, a bus or a signal harness.
-The Harness Type field in the Harness Entry dialog is used when nesting signal harnesses.
+The Harness Type field in the Harness Connector mode of the Properties panel is used when nesting signal harnesses.
 The field will auto-populate with the Harness Type of the connected signal harness.

-Should you need to negate (include a bar over the top of) a harness entry name, this can be done in two ways:
+If you need to negate (place a bar over the top of) a harness entry name, this can be done in two ways: